mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 - Perform SQL transformations on extracted data
 - Convert data between common formats (dataframes, etc)

 No more fiddling with `S3Hooks` or storing `BytesIO` objects (which ALWAYS befuddles me).
-Instead, we can take the [Data Architecture as a Service](https://www.eckerson.com/articles/data-architecture-as-a-service-liberation-for-data-users) (DAaaS) approach and apply it to Airflow Tasks (ATaaS? 🤔).
+Instead, we can take the [Data Architecture as a Service](https://www.eckerson.com/articles/data-architecture-as-a-service-liberation-for-data-users) (DAaaS) approach and apply it to Airflow Tasks.
+(ATaaS? 🤔)

 DAaaS applies mainly to the transformation (warehouse) layer, but operates under a building block approach— architects design SQL patterns that can be implemented by a wide audience, eliminating bottlenecks.
 We can do the same with Airflow— start with the _building blocks_ of a DAG instead of the DAG itself!